Brooks leads WNCC women to win over EWC

-Martrice Brooks poured in 20 points and the 12-ranked Western Nebraska Community College women’s basketball team raced to an 81-55 win over Eastern Wyoming College Tuesday night at Cougar Palace.
+Martrice Brooks poured in 20 points, and the 12-ranked Western Nebraska Community College women’s basketball team raced to an 81-55 win over Eastern Wyoming College Tuesday, Nov.
+16 at Cougar Palace.

 EWC, who suited up just seven players, was led by Rosa Revueltas with 19 points followed by Morrill graduate Libbie Schaefer with 13.